about

 story

-Motivated by the destruction of biodiversity and the neglect of vernacular architecture, Frédéric envisoned DaST as a compass to fight against this loss.
-His vision is grounded in the belief that cultural and environmental landscapes must be preserved not just for their historical importance, but also to ensure a sustainable future.
+"Motivated by the destruction of biodiversity and the neglect of vernacular architecture, the Foundation shaped DaST as a guiding framework for addressing these urgent challenges.
+This vision is grounded in the belief that cultural and environmental landscapes must be preserved not only for their historical significance but also to support a sustainable future."

-This philosophy is reflected in Frederic’s current vision for Torrão, a small Portuguese village facing population decline and heritage decay.
-Torrão represents many communities globally that are experiencing the effects of post-growth economics—a phase where the focus shifts from constant expansion to sustainable practices.
-Over the next 5-10 years, Frederic aims to revitalise Torrão by integrating its rich cultural heritage with innovative sustainability models, as case studies for similar communities worldwide.
-A project developed in straight collaboration with universities, NGO’s, the local community of Torrão and Convento da Terra, the cultural framework privately financed by Frederic Coustols for arts & culture initiatives and programmes.
+Over the next five to ten years, the Foundation aims to revitalise Torrão by integrating its rich cultural heritage with innovative sustainability models that can serve as case studies for similar communities worldwide.
+The project is being developed in close collaboration with universities, non governmental organisations, the local community of Torrão and Convento da Terra, the cultural framework privately financed to support arts and culture initiatives and programmes.

 purpose